Congresswoman Porter believes that every American should have the freedom to control their own body—which is necessary for economic security.

 Congresswoman Porter is also a proud cosponsor of multiple bills that would promote reproductive health care, including:

 Congresswoman Porter has consistently stood up for survivors of domestic violence.
 She has been a leading voice advocating for the renewal of the Violence Against Women Act (VAWA), and was proud to vote for its passage.
 Her proposal to recognize economic abuse as a form of domestic violence in VAWA received bipartisan support.

 Congresswoman Porter fought for an amendment to gun violence prevention legislation that would require a report on the effect of firearm possession in domestic violence incidents.
-Congresswoman Porter has also successfully secured bipartisan support for a program to assist victims of domestic violence to safely shelter their pets when they leave their abusers.
-Congresswoman Porter held a roundtable in Orange County with advocates, law enforcement, and healthcare providers to discuss resources, opportunities, and challenges facing those caring for survivors of domestic violence.
+She also secured bipartisan support for a program to assist victims of domestic violence to safely shelter their pets when they leave their abusers.
+Additionally, Congresswoman Porter held a roundtable to hear from advocates, law enforcement officials, and health care providers in Orange County about the resources, opportunities, and challenges facing those caring for survivors of domestic violence.

 Understanding the devastation that domestic violence can have on children, Congresswoman Porter also supported additional resources for Court Appointed Special Advocates.
 This important program recruits and trains volunteers to advocate on behalf of child survivors of abuse, neglect, and abandonment in courtrooms and other settings.
 At the start of President Biden’s term, Congresswoman Porter joined a letter urging him to create a position of Special Advisor on Sexual Violence to strengthen the federal government’s response to sexual violence and reaffirm support for survivors.